w3f/Grants-Program/applications/mobile-polka.md

 - **Event History**: Provide a historical overview of past events, enabling users to analyze trends and patterns.
 - **Search Events**: Show events in order by Date range, Block start, Block end, and Account.

+##### Extrinsics Analysis:
+- **Extrinsics list**: Identify and display extrinsics list, allowing users to explore the details of specific extrinsics.
+- **Extrinsics Information**: Show extrinsics information in detail.
+The information includes but not limited to extrinsics id, timestamp, block, pallet, call, and signed status.
+- **Extrinsics Events**: Highlight the extrinsics with the Events list with event id, pallet and event name data's, offering insights into events in detail.
+- **extrinsics History**: Provide a historical record of extrinsics, enabling users to analyze the extrinsicschain's evolution over time.
+- **Filter Extrinsics**: Show extrinsics in order by Date range, Block start, Block end, and Account.

+#### Account and Address Analysis:
+##### General Information:
+- **Balance**: Display the current balance of DOT associated with the account, allowing users to quickly assess the account's financial status.
+- **Balance Status**: Display Total, Free, Transferable, Locked, Reserved, Redeemable, Bonded and Unbonding balance of the account.
+- **Events**: Provide a breakdown of the various events held in the account, contributing to a comprehensive overview of the user's portfolio.
+- **Transactions List**: Showcase the list of transactions conducted by the account, indicating its historical activity.
+- **Signed Extrinsics**: Highlight the signed extrinsics of the account's recorded activity, offering insights into its inception.
+- **Last Activity**: Display the date of the account's most recent activity, aiding users in tracking recent engagement.

+##### Rewards Information:
+- **Earned Rewards**: Show the total rewards earned by the account over its history, providing a measure of its overall contribution to the network.
+- **Unspent Rewards**: Display the rewards that have not yet been claimed or spent, contributing to an understanding of the account's financial choices.
+- **First Rewards**: Identify the block when the account first started earning rewards, allowing users to track its participation from inception.
+- **Latest Rewards**: Display the block of the account's most recent rewards, indicating ongoing engagement.
+- **Reward Amount in DOT**: Display the rewarded value of staking in DOT, aiding in the assessment of network activity.

 Stakeholder and Pool Metrics:
 Event Stake: Showcase the total stake for the current Event, providing insights into the network's overall staking activity.
 Active Stake: Display the stake actively participating in the network, distinguishing it from inactive or dormant stake.